wangkaixin219/EBBkC/README.md

 make
 ```

-After running the codes, there will be an executable file called `BBkC`, which means you have already compiled our codes.
+After running the codes, there will be two executable files: one is called `BBkC` and the other is called `truss`, which means you have already compiled our codes.

 ## Step 1 - Pre-processing Procedure